Life Crises Interrupt our Auto-Pilot Mode

 The key to taking charge of our own flight and developing the capacity to soar to our highest potentials is to get to know ourselves intimately.
 For more insight on the significance of knowing oneself see Dear Rumi…Why am I here?
 Tell me about work and life purpose, and Two Aspect of our Nature.

 We all have unique personalities but we can be broadly classified into certain personality types.
 Many old and modern systems of personality typing have been developed over the course of centuries.
-For example astrology, numerology, Hippocrates four classic temperaments, Carl Jung’s system of psychological types and MBTI, Karen Horney’s tri-type of moving-towards, moving-against, and moving-away; the DISC, the 16 Personality Factors, and many others.
+For example astrology, numerology, Hippocrates four classic temperaments, Carl Jung’s system of psychological types and the Myers-Briggs Type Indicator (MBTI), Karen Horney’s tri-type of moving-towards, moving-against, and moving-away; the DISC, the 16 Personality Factors, and many others.

 The Enneagram is one of the most effective and comprehensive systems available.
 It is unique in the sense that not only it reveals one’s personality or auto-pilot mode (like a Mirror), but it also bears the wisdom to guide us out of our personality box.
 It can act like a beacon, a light house or one’s North Star to guide one towards one’s highest potentials (the Guiding Light).